kirill-nasonkin/Static_Code_Analyzer/README.md

 # Static_Code_Analyzer
-Project on JetBrains Academy
+Python Core project on JetBrains Academy.

+A small static code analyzer provided to understand how static source code analyzers work, what is AST and regular expressions.
+This project could be implemented with OOP, UnitTesting or with
+try: -- except: block, but here you can see it in a functional programming way.

-Obtain a path to file or directory as a command_line argument.
+Script obtains a path to file or directory as a command line argument.
-Search for all .py files in the directory or analyze a single .py file.
+Searches for all '.py' files in the directory or analyze a single '.py' file.
+Finds common stylistic issues in Python code and provides certain output in a format:

+"Path to file: Line number: Code(S001 - S012) of Issue and Issue message".

+How to run:

+cmd: python static_analyzer.py {path_to_file/path_to_directory}

 Modules used: re, sys, ast, os.